-With these all the new features come complex configurations and as the superheroes always say, with great power comes great responsibility, these tools are nearly as complex to securely configure and maintain as the old server based versions, so great care must be taken to securely implement these platforms, the standard out of the box settings are not secure and everything is cloud facing so it needs to be carefully configured so you are adhering to GDPR data protection policies and doing your utmost to secure your company data.
+Great care must be taken to securely implement these platforms.
+Standard out of the box settings are not secure and everything is cloud facing.
+The apps need to be carefully configured so you are adhering to GDPR data protection policies and doing your utmost to secure your company data.

 This will depend on your business requirements and size of organisation.
 For organisations under 300 users:

-This includes all the features of Office 365 Business Premium and on top of that it includes:
+This includes all the features of Microsoft 365 Business Standard and on top of that it includes:

 For organisations with over 300 staff or that require 100GB mailboxes and more advanced security features:

-Office 365 Enterprise 1 – This is basically the same package as the Office 365 Business Essentials with additional security features.
+Office 365 Enterprise 1 – This is basically the same package as the Microsoft 365 Business Basic with additional security features.

-Office 365 Enterprise 3 – This has all the features of office Office 365 Enterprise 1 plus:
+Office 365 Enterprise 3 – This has all the features of Office 365 Enterprise 1 plus:

 If you are currently using any of these platforms: